-Puron Advance is Bryant's solution for meeting the EPA's global warming potential (GWP) limits for refrigerants and the scheduled phasedown of higher GWP refrigerants like Puron.
-It is the refrigerant we will be transitioning to for our roof top and split system light commercial products.
-We plan to start this transition in mid-2024 in order to be ready for the 2025 deadline.
+Puron Advance is Bryant's solution for meeting the EPA's anticipated global warming potential (GWP) limits for refrigerants and the scheduled phasedown of higher GWP refrigerants like Puron.
+It is the refrigerant we will be transitioning to for our ducted and ductless residential and light commercial products.
+We plan to start this transition in late 2023 in order to be ready for the 2025 deadline.